-Do you love going to flea markets, garage sales, and browsing thrift stores?
+Do you love going to flea markets and garage sales, and browsing thrift stores?
 If so, you can make money online by flipping items for profit.

-Think of this side hustle as buying an asset and selling it for a higher price.
+Think of this online business idea as buying an asset and selling it for a higher price.
 Your inventory can be anything you find at a garage sale or on a clearance rack.

 The goal — and the key to making retail arbitrage work — is having an information advantage.
 This means understanding the market for what you’re buying better than the person who is selling that item.

-- Quick summary: Create your own online store or use Fulfillment by Amazon to sell physical products online
+- Quick summary: Create your own online store or use Fulfillment by Amazon (FBA) to sell physical products online.

-Amazon FBA is a business idea getting a lot of attention lately.
-It’s actually something me and a friend have dabbled in (although without much success so far).
+Amazon FBA is a business idea that’s getting a lot of attention lately.

 But you don’t have to limit your selling to Amazon.
 You can also use FBA to ship products you sell on eBay or your own website.
 It’s much easier than packing and shipping everything yourself, and the shipping rates Amazon charges you are much lower than you’d pay to UPS or FedEx.